Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Results

 \subsection{Case Study}

-All four models predicted a decreasing trend in EAWP abundance across the three years.
-However, there was large variability in the precision of the estimated covariates ($\beta_0$ and $\beta_1$; Figure~\ref{fig:eawp-abundance}).
-Precision of Model C for estimating the abundance intercept ($\beta_0$) was extremely low as a result of the small number of repeated surveys within a year \citep{kery2015applied}.
-Incorporating the temporally rich acoustic data in Model AC resulted in substantial improvement in precision of $\beta_0$ compared to Model C (width of 95\% CI decreased from 3.18 in Model C to 2.22 for model AC).
-Further, the two models that incorporate the acoustic and manually validated data (AV and ACV) performed the best when estimating the abundance intercept.
-The improved performance of Model ACV over Model AC in this case study differs from the only slight improvement in precision found in the simulations, suggesting manual validation of some acoustic vocalizations may be necessary if the point count data are of low quality (i.e., small number of repeat visits).
+All four models predicted a decreasing trend in EAWP abundance across the three years, although support for the decline varied across models.
+Model C estimated $\beta_0$ with low precision as a result of the small number of repeated surveys within a year \citep{kery2015applied}, while Model AV estimated $\beta_1$ with low precision as a result of the small number of sites.
+Integrating both data types in Models AC and AVC resulted in substantial improvement in precision of both $\beta_0$ and $\beta_1$, with Model AVC being the most precise.
+Bayesian p-values indicated successful model fit for all models, with all Bayesian p-values having means ranging between 0.335 and 0.491 (See Supplemental Information S1: Table S2).
+The improved performance of Model AVC over Model AC in this case study differs from the only slight improvements in precision found in the simulations, suggesting manual validation of some acoustic vocalizations might be necessary if the point count data are of low quality (i.e., small number of repeat surveys).